steveshogren/blog-source/source/_posts/2014-09-16-skill-continuum.markdown

 paying a missed opportunity cost in time they could have spent in more strategic endeavors.
-They could have been training, planning, gathering requirements, building better automation, etc, instead they stubbornly claim "typing isn't what software is about", but by giving it so little credence, they have made it most of their actual mental effort!
-The developer who doesn't have to think about moving a file or editing a structure finds themselves quickly through the tactical efforts, free to think.
+They could have been training, planning, gathering requirements, building better automation, etc, instead they stubbornly claim "typing isn't what software is about".
+By giving it so little credence, they have made it most of their actual mental effort!
+Take simple touch-typing.
+Imagine how much mental effort it takes the hunt-and-peck typist to write out a single line of code.
+That is mental overhead that is simply wasted.
+The developer who doesn't have to think about how to move a file or edit a structure finds themselves quickly through the tactical efforts with little distraction, free to think deeply.

 # Resources